jshaker000/SAP1/README.md

 The bench is written in C++ and is compiled using [Verilator](https://www.veripool.org/wiki/verilator).
 I used the bench to generate dumps and a front ponel with ncurses.

+For a more sophisticated design, see my [SAP2](https://github.com/jshaker000/SAP1).

 ## Theory of Operation

 Malvino's SAP 1 has several components